 - CMC offers a wide choice of preselected/thematic share baskets which you can quickly trade.

 - CMC has a narrower list of trading instruments than either IG or Saxo Markets

 - The mobile trading app can feel a bit crowded in the order entry screen when your display/device is on the largest resolution settings

 - There is no charting information available for stocks in CMC’s demo accounts

 CMC Markets is a margin trading business that offers CFD trading, Rolling Spot Forex, Spread Betting and online stockbroking.
 It addresses the retail, professional and institutional client spaces and has been expanding its operations through B2B joint ventures.

 The business was originally set up by its current CEO, Peter Cruddas, in 1989 and moved into CFD broking in the year 2000.
 It started its overseas expansion in 2002 and listed on the London Stock Exchange in 2016.

-The company, which is now a member of the FTSE 250 index, currently has around 57,000 active clients, the majority of whom trade CFDs with the firm, and in 2020 CMC Markets generated a net operating income of £252.0 million.
+The company, which is now a member of the FTSE 250 index, currently has over 310,000 active clients globally, and in the 2021-22 financial year, CMC Markets generated a net operating income of £281.9 million.

 CMC Markets Pricing, Charges & Fees

 CMC Markets charges its clients a combination of spreads, that’s the difference between the bid and offer prices in an instrument and commissions, or if you prefer a fee per trade charged for brokerage services.